 Using only the condensate water from the two buildings with hoses from the roof to the collection containers, we avoided using 618,750 gallons of potable water in 2.5 months to irrigate our landscape and avoided the loss of value green assets during the 100-year-drought Atlanta experienced in 2007.

 Landscaping has been installing irrigation systems that minimize the watering of landscape, in an effort to reduce our use of potable water for irrigation.
 These intelligent watering systems only water when no rain is forecast and only when the soil tests indicate irrigation is truly needed for that area.
 Gator bags allow water to slowly seep into the ground to water the roots of the plant, as opposed to running down hill away from the tree.

 Use of water collected and stored as part of the Eco-Commons will further reduce our need to use potable water for irrigation.
 In the spring of 2006, GIT implemented 3 reforestation pilots.
 By July 2010, 13 reforestation projects had been implemented on campus.
+Campus has implemented 13 reforestation projects and grown the number of trees on campus to over 11,000.
 A tree can hold as much as 1000 gallons of water with it root system, thereby reducing stormwater runoff and reducing the need for irrigation.

-The large cistern currently under construction will provide rainwater and condensate water collection for the new Clough Undergraduate Learning Commons Building.
+Georgia Tech believes it has the largest cistern on a college campus in the US.
+It is the 1.4 million gallon cistern under Tech Green, adjacent to the Clough Undergraduate Learning Commons Building.
 It has been designed to collect 30% of the rainwater runoff from the 12.8 acre site in the center of campus which includes Tech Green.
 The cistern was sized to provide 28 days of water storage, which will be used for toilet flushing in the new building and irrigation, when needed for its watershed.